 Due to a highly competitive environment where industry poaching of executives is commonplace, and for confidentiality reasons, Company is therefore not disclosing the exact remuneration of Directors and key management personnel.
-The Company is instead disclosing the remuneration in bands of S\$250,000 up to S\$500,000.
+The Company is instead disclosing the remuneration in bands of S\$250,000.

-For FY2018, the aggregate amount of the remuneration paid to the top 5 key management personnel is approximately S\$318,000.
+For FY2019 the aggregate amount of the remuneration paid to the top 5 key management personnel is approximately S\$260,000.

-There was no employee of the Group who was an immediate family member of a Director or the CEO whose remuneration exceeded S\$50,000 in FY2018.
+There is no employee of the Group who is substantial shareholder of the Company or an immediate family member of the Director, the CEO or a substantial shareholder of the Company whose remuneration exceeded S\$100,000 in FY2019.

-The Company does not have any Employee Share Options or Share Schemes.
+The Company does not adopt any Employee Share Options or Share Schemes.

-The remuneration received by the Executive Directors and key management personnel takes into consideration his performance and contribution towards the overall performance of the Group for FY2018.
+The remuneration received by the Executive Directors and key management personnel takes into consideration his performance and contribution towards the overall performance of the Group for FY2019.
 Their remuneration was made up of fixed and variable compensations.
 The fixed compensation consists of an annual base salary and fixed allowances.
 The variable compensation is determined based on the level of achievement of individual performance objectives.